Writing this Original Prusa i3 MK3 review has been an absolutely gargantuan task. Why? Because there’s simply so much ground to cover.

-Prusa Research is also offering a series of upgrade kits for owners of the MK2 and MK2S models, and will release an upgrade kit for multi-material printing, including filament sensors for all 4 extruders.
+Prusa Research is also offering a series of upgrade kits for owners of the MK2 and MK2S models.
 You can review the full set of options here.

-Referring to our specific experience, potential upgrades that we’d suggest would concern the 3D printed parts themselves.
+Referring to our specific experience, potential upgrades for the Prusa i3 MK3 would concern the 3D printed parts themselves.
 We’re not suggesting that the parts that come with the kit are faulty, but there were some minor quibbles over quality control.
 And there’s always a chance of breaking a piece during the assembly process if you apply too much force.

 Fortunately, if you already have access to a 3D printer you can easily print off a spare set.
 And with the new version control system implemented with this generation, you’re always going to know whether you have the most current set of parts for the Original Prusa i3 MK3.

-Another suggestion would be to swap the linear ball bearings for polymer ones.
+Another suggestion would be to swap the linear ball bearings on your Prusa i3 MK3 for polymer ones.
 Doing so will dramatically cut down on the amount of noise generated by your 3D printer.
 They can also be used dry without the need for lubrication.
 It’s a very simple but effective upgrade.

 Finally, a small upgrade to the E3D V6 hotend would be to procure one of those blue silicon socks.
 It’s really good for keeping the hotend clean, and prevents grimy bits of charcoal from futzing up your prints.